leemetme/wol-sse/README.md

 You can make this even cooler on Apple iOS devices by creating a Shortcut using the built-in Shortcuts app.

-Make a new shortcut, and add the "Get contents of URL" into it.
+1. Make a new shortcut
+2. Add the "Get contents of URL" into it.
-Set the URL to `https://[your address and port]/sse/[MAC address]/on`.
+3. Set the URL to `https://[your address and port]/sse/[MAC address]/on`.
-Set the method to `POST` and add an header, where the key is `Authorization` and the value is `Bearer [your token]`.
+4. Set the method to `POST`
+5. Add a header, where the key is `Authorization` and the value is `Bearer [your token]`.

 Now you can add the created shortcut to your home screen.
 Tapping the shortcut will make you turn on your computer - anywhere you are!